danieldg/rwaybar/doc/config.md

 Note: the bar configuration may also include [formatting rules](#formatting) and other arbitrary text values accessible in [text expansions](#text-expansion).

+If you don't like dedicating an entire edge of the screen to the bar, you can set `size-exclusive` to 0 to have the bar display over other windows; in combination with `sparse-clicks`, transparent backgrounds, and careful positioning of any visible or clickable items, this can avoid wasting screen space for the bar but still have some information be visible, drawn over other windows or unused parts of the desktop surface (for example, the top-right of a fullscreen window title-bar).

 # Common attributes